sthiede/Comparative_Genomics/day1_morning/README.md

 ![alt tag](https://github.com/alipirani88/Comparative_Genomics/blob/master/_img/day1_morning/3.png)

-After running Trimmomatic, the sequence quality improved and now doesn't contain any contaminants/adapters.
+After running Trimmomatic, you should notice that the sequence quality improved and now doesn't contain any contaminants/adapters.

-Also, If you notice the per base sequence content graph, the head bases(~9 bp) are slightly imbalanced.
-In a perfect scenario,each nucleotide content should run parallel to each other.
+Next, take a look at the per base sequence content graph, and notice that the head bases(~9 bp) are slightly imbalanced.
+In a perfect scenario, each nucleotide content should run parallel to each other, and should be reflective of the overall A/C/T/G content of your input sequence.

 Quoting FastQC:
 	"It's worth noting that some types of library will always produce biased sequence composition, normally at the start of the read.
 Libraries produced by priming using random hexamers (including nearly all RNA-Seq libraries) and those which were fragmented using transposases inherit an intrinsic bias in the positions at which reads start.
 This bias does not concern an absolute sequence, but instead provides enrichment of a number of different K-mers at the 5' end of the reads.
 Whilst this is a true technical bias, it isn't something which can be corrected by trimming and in most cases doesn't seem to adversely affect the downstream analysis.
 It will however produce a warning or error in this module."